samuraictf/gatekeeper/unbuffer/README.md

 # unbuffer

-Effectively disables buffering of stdout on the child process.
+Effectively disables buffering of stdio on the child process.

 ## notes